Chauvet-Pro/WELLCONNECT/WELLCONNECT_QA.md

 5. Once you see the main screen appears and the encoder is working, go to the next step.
 6. On the PC, open a web browser like Chrome and navigate to 192.168.2.1
 7. If you should now see the web UI.

+### 8.2 Update UI
+This will update the web UI. **Note: this is only needed if there is an update.**
+1. Connect to the web interface like in test 6.
+2. Click “choose file,” which will open a file browser
+3. Navigate to the web UI “.zip” file
+4. Click “UPGRADE.”
+5. Wait until completed
+6. Power cycle the box.

+### 8.3 Update fiemware via web UI
+This will upgrade the firmware of the box. **Note: this is only needed if there is an update.**
+1. Connect to the web interface like in test 6.
+2. Click “choose file,” which will open a file browser
+3. Navigate to the Well Connect firmware “.zip” file
+4. Click “UPGRADE.”
+5. Wait until completed
+6. Power cycle the box.

 ## Test Set 9: Bluetooth packet test
 #### Overview / Objective